 One night each cruise, the Pinnacle Grill is transformed into An Evening at Le Cirque, named for Sirio Maccioni‘s renowned New York dining establishment.
 While the whimsical circus theme is represented by the china – orangerimmed with cavorting monkeys – the cuisine is serious French continental.
 The ship’s four-course menu ($49 cover charge) focuses on items available at the landside restaurants, in particular the lobster salad starter, Chateaubriand main and crème brulee dessert.
 The fish here is a seared Alaskan black cod, and there is a special wine list with labels recommended by Le Cirque.
 Le Cirque diners enjoy one final surprise.
 When they return to their cabin, they find a small gold foil box on the bed.
 Two tiny drawers slide open, revealing heavenly chocolate truffles.

 While you could easily consider An Evening at Le Cirque as entertainment, it’s in the Culinary Arts Centre where cuisine shows off its fun and fanciful side.
-HAL’s compact theater comes equipped with a state-of-the-art demonstration kitchen.
+Holland America’s compact theater comes equipped with a state-of-the-art demonstration kitchen.
 You’ll learn to prepare regional recipes from chefs who spice up their classes with plenty of laughter.
 On Westerdam, Chef Mauricio Lorca showed us how to prepare halibut Caddy Ganty, a southeast Alaska favorite, and whiskey bread pudding.
 During hands-on cooking classes ($29 each) adults prepared seared scallops.
 Children made Alaskan sourdough pancakes.
-Though ships in the HAL fleet offer similar dining options, Chocolate Seduction is unique to Westerdam.
+Though ships in the Holland America fleet offer similar dining options, Chocolate Seduction is unique to Westerdam.
 Created in 2012 in partnership with Culinary Council member and pastry chef Jacques Torres, the shop sells high-end chocolates by the piece, plus chocolate beverages and coffees with or without alcohol.

 Two ships, Nieuw Amsterdam and Eurodam, include pan-Asian dining at the specialty restaurant Tamarind.
 An exclusive Master Chef’s Room ($89 per person with wine) takes place in the Pinnacle Grill only aboard Nieuw Amsterdam.
 Designed by Chef Sodamin, the seven-course set menu showcases his considerable culinary talents.
 To enhance the experience, courses are served on Versace china and paired with premium wines poured in Riedel stemware.

 Last but not least on all ships is room service.
-HAL excels in this 24-hour dining opportunity, most notably at breakfast.
+Holland America excels in this 24-hour dining opportunity, most notably at breakfast.
 Begin your day with coffee, fresh fruit, an omelet of your choice accompanied by ham, bacon or sausage and flakey croissants.
 The choices are among the most varied of any major cruise line, and everyone should be pampered with breakfast in bed – at least once a cruise.